 The conference should be attended by legal practitioners, general counsel, business leaders, members of the judiciary, policy makers and regulators, and academics alike.

 The conference should be attended for a number of reasons.
-The conference will provide valuable insights into the question of how convergence, by transcending regulatory and legal obstacles, would promote economic growth within Asia.
+Conference will provide valuable insights into the question of how convergence, by transcending regulatory and legal obstacles, would promote economic growth within Asia.
 It will also provide guidance on how legal convergence would impact the manner and effectiveness of doing business in Asia.
 Finally, attendees at the conference will witness the launch of the Asian Business Law Institute, an organization set up in Singapore to promote the convergence of Asian business laws.

 What legal challenges does the Asia-Pacific region face in this century?